Tight Fit: History

-Satisfied this line-up could actually sing in their own right, Friese-Greene produced their next single, "Fantasy Island" – a song by The Millionaires which had been in the Dutch Eurovision Song Contest heats.
-The song, in a very similar vein to the pop group ABBA's, was also a success, reaching No.5 in May 1982.
+Satisfied this line-up could actually sing in their own right, Friese-Greene began working with them on an album and also produced their next single, "Fantasy Island" – a song by The Millionaires which had been in the Dutch Eurovision Song Contest heats.
+The song, in a very similar vein to the pop group ABBA, was also a success, reaching No.5 in May 1982.

 The group then set about recording an album as well as rehearsing for their first tour.
 A third single was released in August.
 "Secret Heart" was not as successful as the previous two, peaking at No.41.
-The first album was released soon after, but coincided with both Harris and Gyngell leaving the group.
+The album was released soon after, but coincided with both Harris and Gyngell leaving the group.
 Both unhappy with their contract, they claimed they were not receiving any royalties from their hits and were being paid a paltry wage for their work.
 Two new female singers, Vicky Pemberton and Carol Stevens, were promptly employed to take their place, and the group released another single, "I'm Undecided" – a song from the album, with new vocals.
 The song failed to make the UK Chart, signalling the end of Tight Fit's brief pop stardom.
 Harris claimed the public did not take to the new line-up, and had she and Gyngell still been with the group, it would probably have been a hit.

 The following year, Tight Fit released one more single – a cover of Stephen Stills' "Love the One You're With".
 Under the name Steve Grant with Tight Fit, the song completely missed the chart and the group duly split up.